enk21/github-actions-example-terraform/README.md

 3. Select the workload that was set in the action's workload variable.
 4. Click the `Open` button.
 The example application will open in a new tab.
 It will display the environment variables that exist in the running container and the arguments that were used when executing the container.

-## Notes

-- When executing the GitHub action manually, there is also an option to deploy a specific commit SHA.
-Leave the value empty to deploy the latest commit.

 ## Helper Links